valdirsalustino/web_url_searcher/README.md

 # Web URL searcher

-This application was suggested by the by IBM recruting team in order to verify the developer skills of candidates for software analyst.
+This application was suggested by the by IBM recruting team in order to evaluate the developer skills of candidates for software analyst.
 The strategy:
 The chosen languange is python because it have several powerfull libraries for web scraping and connection to Cloudant database.